scottvr/pbngen/README.md

     end
 ```

-As you can see, the vector representation is the source for the raster, so eliding it won't save any time.
+As you can see, the vector representation (of segmented primitives) is the source for the raster image, so eliding SVG output it won't save any noteiceable time.

 -----